Khalwa (Sufism)

-Sufism

-In Sufism, a solitary retreat, traditionally for forty days, during which a disciple does extensive spiritual exercises under the direction of a shaykh.
+In Sufism, Khalwa (خلوة, also khalwat; lit., "solitude"; pronounced in Iran, "khalvat"; spelling in Turkish, halvet) is a solitary retreat, traditionally for forty days, during which a disciple does extensive spiritual exercises under the direction of a shaykh.

 A Sufi murid will enter the khalwa spiritual retreat under the direction of a shaykh for a given period, sometimes for as long as 40 days, emerging only for salah (daily prayers) and, usually, to discuss dreams, visions and live with the shaykh.
 Once a major element of Sufi practice, khalwa has become less frequent in recent years.

 It is the act of total self-abandonment in desire for the Divine Presence.
 In complete seclusion, the Sufi continuously repeats the name of God as a highest form of dhikr, remembrance of God.
 Then, "Almighty God will spread before him the degrees of the kingdom as a test".